President's Choice: Nichol departs

 In November 1993, Loblaw Companies Limited announced that Dave Nichol was leaving as president of Loblaw International Merchant, the company's control label division, to establish his own business as a consultant, and that he would remain as PC's spokesman.
 Nichol dismissed suggestions that his departure was anything but amicable, and said Loblaw did everything to convince him to stay in his present position, but that he felt somewhat constrained.
 He hosted one more issue of Dave Nichol’s Insider’s Report; then six months later was no longer associated with PC.
-He began promoting a number of Dave Nichol-branded products as the new president of controlled brands at Cott Corp., a private label softdrink maker.
+He began promoting a number of Dave Nichol-branded products as the new president of controlled brands at Cott Corp., a private label soft drink maker.
 Loblaw president Richard Currie said the break was "neither positive nor negative" but “neutral”, and that the business did not require a spokesman.

 PC after Nichol

 The Dave Nichol's Insider’s Report became The Insider's Report, but looked much the same.
 Loblaw International Merchants, in charge of PC product development, merged with the company's buying division, Intersave, becoming Loblaw Brands Limited.
 Although Nichol's departure received considerable news coverage, media reports indicated little or no negative impact on Loblaw:

 Since Nichol’s departed, Loblaw's profits have shown double-digit growth in five of six quarters.
 Total Loblaw’s sales in Canada were up 8.4% in 1995.
 Company brand sales – chiefly President’s Choice – were up 18.5%, well ahead of the average gain of 11% recorded by A.C.
 Nielsen of Canada Ltd. for 550 store-brand product categories.

 In subsequent years, Loblaw continued expanding the number of PC products and extended it into new service-oriented areas.
 In 1998, Loblaw launched President's Choice Financial, promoted as a no-fee alternative in personal banking.
 A press report said, "It's the first time a major Canadian retailer has developed its own full-fledged banking services, which will be available to customers across the country within 18 months".
-Along with free savings and chequing, it offered no-fee in-store banking, free groceries through its PC Points program, and mortgage and loan services.
+Along with free savings and checking, it offered no-fee in-store banking, free groceries through its PC Points program, and mortgage and loan services.
 Though branded exclusively as President's Choice Financial, the Canadian Imperial Bank of Commerce acted as its "service provider".
 By 2010, PC Financial had 2.5 million customers and $20 billion in managed funds.

 PC continued to add new products and lines.
 In 2001, PC Organics was introduced as a third-party certified line of organic food products, in accordance with the guidelines of the National Standard of Canada on Organic Agriculture.
 A year later, PC Home unveiled a collection of household accessories.
 In 2005, PC Blue Menu introduced a line of healthful and convenient food items, replacing the Too Good To Be True! line.
 PC Mini Chefs, a line of foods for kids, was also added.